leighs-hammer/rural/README.md

 Note this will catch case and miss matches in case, `'US' = 'us' = 'Us' = 'uS'`

 ## Dependencies

 `lodash` -> https://lodash.com/
 Just a great utility library.

 ## Testing

+Unit tests, and CI need to still be done.